artichoke/artichoke.github.io/CONTRIBUTING.md

 ### Ruby

-artichoke.github.io requires a recent Ruby 2.x and [bundler] 2.x.
-The [`.ruby-version`](.ruby-version) file in this repository specifies Ruby 2.6.6.
+artichoke.github.io requires a recent Ruby and [bundler] for development tasks.
+The [`.ruby-version`](.ruby-version) file in this repository specifies the preferred Ruby toolchain.

 artichoke.github.io uses [`rake`](Rakefile) as a task runner.
 You can see the available tasks by running: